Block-proximal methods with spatially adapted acceleration

-\begin{remark} The lemma is valid (with suitable constants) for general primal update rules as long as \eqref{eq:tautest-conditions-for-eta} holds and $i \mapsto \tauTest_{j,i}$ is non-decreasing.
-As we have seen, this is the case for the deterministic rule of \cref{lemma:tautest-rule-det}.
+\begin{remark} \Cref{thm:convergence-basic} is valid (with suitable constants) for general primal update rules as long as \eqref{eq:tautest-conditions-for-eta} holds and $i \mapsto \tauTest_{j,i}$ is non-decreasing.
+This is the case for the deterministic rule of \cref{lemma:tautest-rule-det}.
 For the random rule of \cref{example:tautest-rule-rnd}, the rest of the conditions hold, but we have not been able to verify \eqref{eq:invtautest-estim2}.
 This has the implication that only the gap estimates hold. \end{remark}